ThePhilgrim/minesweeper/README.md

 - If you change the sizes of the small images, change `minesweeper.py` to use the new size.
 - When resizing a big image to make a small image, make sure that the small image has transparent background.
 - Keep `images/sources.txt` up to date.

+When a new commit is pushed (or a pull request is merged) to `main` branch, a Mac `.app` is created and uploaded automatically by `.github/workflows/mac_build.yml`.

 ## Creating Windows .exe file